VivekJhaConnect/My-Profile/index.md

 - Software Tools: Ms-Excel, Word, Jupyter Notebook, Google Colab, Android Studio & Visual Studio Code

 ### EXPERIENCE (8 YEARS 2 MONTHS)
+Docfocus INC, Alberta, Canada (FEB 2018 - AUG 2021)
+Machine Learning Engineer (Remote)

+- Working to design & develop a model and application for Document and Security based solutions using Artificial Intelligence and providing existing mobile application enhancement and support.
+- Using python and its libraries create a document classification model, reading different invoices and stored in the database.
+Using machine learning and statistical modelling techniques to develop and evaluate algorithms to improve performance, quality, data management and accuracy.
+**Project**
+    Invoice Processing & Taxonomy:
+      - Worked as Lead Developer to create model and API for Mobile Apps, Desktop Application to mack to use our documentation service.
+      - Created a document classification model for categories invoices and read the invoice data to save in our database and create invoice approval process.

 ### Markdown